AdaCore/spark2014/docs/ug/appendix.rst

    define each unit in a separate file.
 You can use the gnatchop tool to automate this.

+#. |GNATprove| automatically re-analyzes source files when they have changed,
+   or when compilation options have changed.
+However, |GNATprove| does not detect changes in configuration files.
+Use option ``-f`` in that case.

 #.
 A subset of all Ada fixed-point types and fixed-point operations is
    supported: